-Section 24 - That Section 2.206 of the Code of Ordinances be and hereby is
+Section 24 - That Section 2.206 of the Code of Ordinances be and hereby is amended to read as follows:

 Sec.
 2.206. - Presentation to committee.

 Any person making a presentation to a committee of the Urban County Council shall provide the Council Administrator, or staff assigned to the committee, with an electronic copy of the presentation by the close of business the Wednesday prior to the scheduled meeting date.
 Failure to provide the requested materials may result in postponement of the presentation.